 4. Clean Up Your Report

 Look at the negative actions on your report and fix them; you can file a dispute for anything erroneous by going to the ChexSystems website.
 Pay off any debts and unsettled fees.
 Ask to have the negative activity removed.
-Otherwise, they can stay on your report for up to five years.
+Otherwise, it can stay on your report for up to five years.

 The Takeaway